ANSSI-FR/AD-control-paths/README.md

 - **Import**, **Query** and **Visualize** steps can run on the same machine or on anything supporting Neo4j, Java and Ruby.
 They have been tested on Windows and Linux.

-### Building steps (or just download the latest pre-compiled, signed binaries from the Github release tab):
+### Building steps (or just download the latest pre-compiled, signed binaries from the Github Releases tab):

  - Build the 3 solutions in the subfolders of /Dump/Src/ with an up-to-date Visual Studio (Community version works).
 Targets must be:
    - Release/x64 for AceFilter